North Korea: Foreign relations

 The close China-North Korea relationship is celebrated at the Arirang Mass Games in Pyongyang.

-North Korea, like its southern counterpart, claims to be the legitimate government of the entire Korean Peninsula and adjacent islands.
+North Korea historically claimed to be the legitimate government of the entire Korean Peninsula and adjacent islands, a claim which was abandoned in 2024.
 North Korea joined the United Nations in 1991 together with South Korea.
 North Korea is also a member of the Non-Aligned Movement, G77 and the ASEAN Regional Forum.
 As of 2015, North Korea had diplomatic relations with 166 countries and embassies in 47 countries.
-North Korea does not have diplomatic relations with Argentina, Botswana, Estonia, France, Iraq, Israel, Japan, Taiwan, the United States, (Note: In spite of the United States' recognition of South Korea de jure, Sweden acts as its protecting power.) and Ukraine.

 As a result of its isolation, North Korea is sometimes known as the "hermit kingdom", a term that originally referred to the isolationism in the latter part of the Joseon period.
 Initially, North Korea had diplomatic ties only with other communist countries, and even today, most of the foreign embassies accredited to North Korea are located in Beijing rather than in Pyongyang.
 In the 1960s and 1970s, it pursued an independent foreign policy, established relations with many developing countries, and joined the Non-Aligned Movement.
 In the late 1980s and the 1990s its foreign policy was thrown into turmoil with the collapse of the Soviet Bloc.
 Suffering an economic crisis, it closed a number of its embassies.
 At the same time, North Korea sought to build relations with developed free market countries.